melezhik/sparrow/README.md

 This is the list of obligatory parameters you have to set:

-* version - perl version string.
+* version - Perl version string.

 A detailed information concerning version syntax could be find here - [https://metacpan.org/pod/distribution/version/lib/version.pm](https://metacpan.org/pod/distribution/version/lib/version.pm)